 87% of people say that they would value flexible working, but what’s the financial impact of this possible new reality?
 Can companies save money by allowing remote work?

-It is easy to see the changes that have occurred during the covid crisis as wholly bad but for companies that are adopting a flexible approach to working in the future, there can be opportunities for efficiency.
+It is tempting to dismiss the changes that happened during the credit crisis as entirely negative, but there may be potential for efficiency for organizations that embrace a flexible approach to working in the future.

 With the ever-increasing cost of office space, many businesses have seen their fixed costs increase year-on-year and the move to flexible working might provide an antidote.